opencord/openolt/agent/README.md

 cd /broadcom
 ./bal_core_dist -C :55001
 ```
+The `bal_core_dist` executable, when run in foreground, presents the CLI for Broadcom's BAL - Broadband Access Layer which is useful for debugging.

 While the first executable still runs (even in background), open another
 terminal and run *openolt*: